What is the process to obtain a divorce in Jamaica?

 How much does a divorce cost Jamaica?

-On average, divorce in Jamaica starts at $90,000 and can take from 7 to 9 months to complete.
+The cost for divorce in Jamaica ranges from $140,000 to $150,000.
+This depends on where the client is domiciled.
+The divorce process can take anywhere from 7 to 9 months to complete.
 The competence of your divorce attorney and the complexity of your case will influence the cost for your divorce and the length of time it will take.

 What is the easiest way to get a divorce in Jamaica?

-The easiest type of divorce is called an uncontested divorce and takes the least amount of time.
-This relatively fast divorce process happens because all of the major issues have been agreed upon by you and your spouse.
+The easiest type is called an uncontested divorce and takes the least amount of time.
+This relatively fast process happens because all of the major issues have been agreed upon by you and your husband/wife.

 How long does an uncontested divorce take in Jamaica?

-An uncontested divorce in Jamaica West Indies can be finalized in approximately 9 to 12 months.
+An uncontested divorce can be finalized in approximately 9 to 12 months.
 There is less acrimony involved with uncontested cases, which therefore allows the proceedings to move on due to the fact that there is less acrimony.

 How long after divorce can you remarry in Jamaica?

-Once the Supreme Court of Jamaica enters the judgment, the divorce is final.
+Once the Supreme Court enters the judgment, the divorce is final.
 However, the marriage is not formally dissolved and the spouses cannot remarry until the end of the state’s waiting period.

 How do you dissolve a marriage in Jamaica?

-Either party to the marriage (at any time after the marriage ceremony) can initiate an application for an annulment of marriage at the Supreme Court of Jamaica by the filing of a Petition for Nullity of Marriage pursuant to Rule 76.4 (3) of the Civil Procedure Rules, 2002.
+Either party (at any time after the ceremony) can initiate an application for an annulment of marriage at the Supreme Court of Jamaica by the filing of a Petition for Nullity of Marriage pursuant to Rule 76.4 (3) of the Civil Procedure Rules, 2002.

 What are good reasons to get divorced?